Logiqx/gps-wizard/docs/fit.md

 | hdop              | Yes <sup>1</sup>                   | -                                      | -                    | -                   | - |
 | cog               | Yes <sup>1</sup>                   | -                                      | -                    | -                   | - |

-<sup>0</sup> The enhanced_altitude and enhanced_speed are 32-bit versions of altitude and speed which are 16-bit, thus capable of storing larger numbers.
+<sup>0</sup> The enhanced_altitude and enhanced_speed are just 32-bit versions of altitude and speed which are 16-bit, thus capable of storing larger numbers.

 <sup>1</sup> The APEX Pro, VERTIX and VERTIX 2 use "[developer fields](https://developer.garmin.com/fit/cookbook/developer-data/)" to record Satellites, HDOP and COG.